Bachelor party: Sweden

 In Sweden bachelor parties are known as Svensexa.
-They are documented since 17th century, and it is believed the tradition began with the bachelorette party, Möhippa, before followed by a male version.
+They are documented since the 17th century; it is believed the tradition began with the bachelorette party, Möhippa, which was then followed by a male version.
 The parties were first called Svenafton, meaning Sven's Eve.
 Sven is a Swedish first name, meaning "young man" and also used in connection with male virginity.
-The parties were disliked by the church as they involved heavy drinking and the participants would show up hangover or drunk at service.
-In the 19th century it was reformed by the bourgeoisie, and it became known as Svensexa, where sexa was a new word for a late night party with dinner and alcohol, that started six o'clock with drinks and snacks.
+The parties were disliked by the church as they involved heavy drinking and the participants would show up to the wedding hung over or drunk.
+In the 19th century it was reformed by the bourgeoisie, and it became known as Svensexa, where sexa was a new word for a late-night party with dinner and alcohol that started at six o'clock with drinks and snacks.
 There were no activities at Swedish bachelor parties, other than food and alcohol, until the 1960s or 1970s.
-Since then they have developed to full day, or weekend events, traditionally starting with a kidnapping followed by activities that may involve humiliation of the bachelor.
+Since then they have developed to full-day or weekend events, traditionally starting with a kidnapping followed by activities that might involve humiliation of the bachelor.
 They are usually not held the day before the wedding, but a few weekends before.

-Thailand

-Bachelor parties in Thailand became increasingly popular after huge success of The Hangover 2 Movie which was filmed and based in Bangkok.

 United Kingdom and Ireland

 Pranks are a long-standing feature of stag parties in the UK and Ireland.
-The press reported in 1964 that Howard Newham (21), of Park Road, Timperley, Cheshire, Greater Manchester, required firefighters to saw off a 'ball and chain' from his leg.
-He told reporters: "My friends padlocked it on my bachelor party and they said they had lost the key".

 In the United Kingdom, it is now common for the party to last for more than one evening, hence the increasing prevalence of the phrase "stag weekend", or "stag do".
 A spin-off has been the growth of the stag weekend industry in the UK with various companies taking over the preparation of the event.

-In the UK, stag weekend trips are becoming mini-holidays with the groups taking part in various day-time activities as well as the expected night out on the town.
+In the UK, stag weekend trips are becoming mini-holidays with the groups taking part in various day-time activities as well as the expected night out or pub crawl around the place in which they are staying.
 They may involve travelling to another location in the UK or going abroad, with Kraków, Dublin, and Riga topping the list, followed by Prague, Amsterdam, Bratislava, and Budapest.
 Stag parties abroad have been known to involve visits to brothels and prostitutes, although this is in the minority of cases.